VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Cardiopulmonary Fitness (Vo2Max), Music To The Heart......

 Cardiovascular health is a topic that gets too little attention.
 It is crucial to ensure you have good cardiovascular fitness because it affects your everyday life and, as mentioned, plays an important role in reducing the likelihood of further morbidity and mortality risks.
-Research has shown a strong correlation those with poor cardiovascular fitness are more likely to develop heart disease, high blood pressure and diabetes.
-This goes without mentioning the extensive links between risk progression in developing morbidities such as Alzheimer’s disease and cancer, which as a result increases the overall risk of mortality.
+Research has shown a strong correlation that those with poor cardiovascular fitness are more likely to develop heart disease, high blood pressure and diabetes.
+This goes without mentioning the extensive links between risk progression in developing morbidities such as Alzheimer’s disease and cancer, which, as a result, increase the overall risk of mortality.

 Holistically and put simply, improving your cardiovascular fitness can help you perform your duties of living more efficiently, exercising more effectively, and therefore, living longer!